Major League Baseball proposes pushing spring training back a month, starting season April 28

 But there is a financial aspect that is motivating the owners as well.
 By waiting an extra month, the hope is that more people will be vaccinated and would allow for more fans to attend games.
 The Cactus League sent a letter to MLB requesting that spring training be delayed.

-The already tenuous relationship between the owners and the players union intensified last spring when the two sides struggled to reach an agreement to bring baseball back after being shutdown for 3½ months due to the coronavirus pandemic.
+The already tenuous relationship between the owners and the players union intensified last spring when the two sides struggled to reach an agreement to bring baseball back after being shut down for 3½ months due to the coronavirus pandemic.

 Besides the reduced schedule, MLB would expand the playoffs from 10 to 14 teams.
 A year ago, MLB had 16 teams with eight from each league — the top two teams in each division and two wild-card teams — in an effort to generate some of the lost revenue of a reduced regular season with no fans at times.